cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## Why does it make sense to use the navigation API of SAPUI5 and concepts such as eventbus or the navcontainer functions of the base application?
-(Choose the correct answers).

-### Using the navigation API, it is possible to use bookmarks.

-The eventbus concept is deprecated and should no longer be used.

-### Using the navigation API, the configuration of routes and targets are clearly separated from the application implementation.

-The NavContainer of the App object is not accessible inside a component-based app.

-****

-:book: UX402 - Unit 2

-검증필요

-****

 ## Which of following steps are needed to create an association in CDS and expose it?
 (Choose the correct answers).

 ### Declare an association using “association to” statement.